Frederick Henry (bishop): Later appointments

-Henry's staunch positions have made him a polarizing figure in the Calgary community.
-His support has come from devout Catholics who agree with his traditional faith based views on contemporary issues such as gay marriage.
-His behavior and command of the Calgary diocese has come with controversy.
-Two recent examples were the banning schools and students from using casinos to fund-raise (the traditionally most significant source of extra revenue) and suggesting that school boards in the Calgary Catholic School District ban the distribution of the HPV vaccine.
+Henry's staunch positions made him a polarizing figure in the Calgary community.
+His support came from devout Catholics who agreed with his traditional faith-based views on contemporary issues such as gay marriage.
+His behaviour and command of the Calgary diocese came with controversy.
+Two later examples were banning schools and students from using casinos to fund-raise (the traditionally most significant source of extra revenue) and suggesting that school boards in the Calgary Catholic School District ban the distribution of the HPV vaccine.

-He is a noted critic of modern trends in government, whether these be the libertarian policies of the Alberta Progressive Conservatives (Provincial Government), or the tendency of certain Canadian federal politicians to overlook their Catholic identities at election time.
+He was a noted critic of modern trends in government, whether these be the libertarian policies of the Alberta Progressive Conservatives (Provincial Government), or the tendency of certain Canadian federal politicians to overlook their Catholic identities at election time.

 Views

 Same-sex marriage

 On July 30, 2003, Henry commented on Canadian Prime Minister Jean Chrétien's support for the legalization of same-sex marriage: "I pray for the Prime Minister because I think his eternal salvation is in jeopardy.
 He is making a morally grave error and he's not being accountable to God...
 He doesn't understand what it means to be a good Catholic."